palahsu/Image-Compressed/README.md

 - JPG Resize
 - PNG Resize

 More Features Comming Soon!
-Before use, install all requirements!
+Before use, install all module & pip requirements!
 Thanks.

 For any kind of help, support, payment, suggetion and request ask me on Gmail/Telegram: